-Given the new insights my model provides on uncertainty and unemployment, it is used to evaluate two labor market stabilization policies that became topical during recent recessions: increasing unemployment benefits and subsidizing wage payments.
+Given my model's insights into uncertainty and unemployment, I use it to evaluate two labor market stabilization policies that have become topical during recent recessions: increasing unemployment benefits and subsidizing wage payments.

 Increasing Unemployment Benefits.
-During the 2020 Covid-19 pandemic, uncertainty surged dramatically (Altig et al., 2020).
-And the U.S. government implemented the Federal Pandemic Unemployment Compensation (FPUC) program, which increased weekly unemployment benefits by \$600.
-To examine the policy impacts, my model incorporates a government increase in unemployment benefits by 1% targeting high uncertainty.
-This policy, anticipated by agents in the economy, is financed through a lump-sum tax, which costs 4.81 basis points of output according to the simulation.
+During the 2020 Covid-19 pandemic, uncertainty increased dramatically (Altig et al., 2020).
+In response, the U.S. government implemented the Federal Pandemic Unemployment Compensation (FPUC) program, which added \$600 to weekly unemployment benefits.
+To examine the impacts of this policy, my model simulates a 1% increase in unemployment benefits during high uncertainty periods, financed through a lump-sum tax costing 4.81 basis points of output.
+I assume the policy is fully anticipated by agents in the economy.

-Figure 5, Panel A, shows the impulse responses to a 5% positive uncertainty shock.
-The solid black lines represent the benchmark model without any policy intervention, while the dashed red lines show the effects of increased unemployment benefits.
-Evidently, this policy deepens the recession by lowering output and increasing unemployment.
-Table F.3 summarizes the policy's effects on model-simulated moments, indicating a 4.3 basis point reduction in total surplus for workers and firms.
-The losses are attributed to labor market distortions caused by elevated unemployment benefits, which lead to higher wages, increased production costs, and greater financial concerns regarding wage commitments, ultimately deepening the recession and reducing welfare.
+Figure 5, Panel A, plots the impulse responses to a 5% positive uncertainty shock.
+The solid black lines represent the benchmark model without policy interventions, and the dashed red lines depict the effects of increasing unemployment benefits.
+It is clear that this policy deepens the recession by reducing output and increasing unemployment.
+Table F.3 summarizes the policy's effects on model-simulated moments, indicating a 4.3 basis point reduction in the total surplus for workers and firms.
+The losses are attributed to labor market distortions caused by the higher unemployment benefits, which lead to higher wages, increased production costs, and greater financial burdens for firms.

 Subsidizing Wage Payments.
-Germany's social insurance program, Kurzarbeit, is another notable labor market policy.
-In this system, firms reduce workers' hours, and the government partially compensates for the employees' earnings losses, enabling firms to retain their staff during adverse economic conditions.
-During the Great Recession and the Covid recession, this program was expanded to provide more wage subsidies.
-I model this policy by allowing firms the option to idle part of their workforce when uncertainty is high, with the government subsidizing 84.4% of these idle workers' wages and firms paying the rest.
-This subsidy rate is set to match the government expenditure-to-output ratio of the UI policy experiment, also costing 4.86 basis points of output.
+On the other hand, Germany's social insurance program, Kurzarbeit, enables firms to reduce workers' hours, with the government compensating for part of the employees' lost earnings, thereby helping firms to retain staff during economic downturns.
+Similarly, the U.S. introduced the Paycheck Protection Program (PPP) during the Covid-19 recession.
+To model this policy, I give firms the option to idle part of their workforce when uncertainty is high, with the government subsidizing 84.4% of these idle workers' wages.
+This subsidy rate matches the expenditure ratio of the UI policy experiment, also costing 4.86 basis points of output.

-Figure 5, Panel A, displays impulse responses to wage subsidies with dash-dot blue lines, revealing a slight decrease in output and a smaller rise in unemployment.
-The
+Figure 5, Panel A, shows the impulse responses of wage subsidies with dash-dot blue